Do You Really Need 24/7 Support? Setting the Right Service Hours as a Startup

 They won't solve urgent issues but do let customers know you'll respond soon.
 Combine with an on-call plan if you handle emergencies.

-4. What if I'm dealing with HIPAA or SOC 2 data?
+4. What if I'm dealing with sensitive regulated data?

 5. Can outsourcing after-hours be affordable?